seankmartin/skm-foam/life/driving_theory.md

 - Learner 3 month disqualification as consequence for just one unit of alchohol (probably as above).
 - Learner needs to be acompanied by a full license holder of at least 2 years.
 - BAC 80mg to 100mg per 100ml 400eur fine and 6 month disqual.
-- BAC > 80mg is max six years driving disqual.
+- Learner BAC > 80mg is max six years driving disqual.
 - For not displaying L plates you face 2 penalty points.
 - For L driving unnacompanied faces (min 2 penalty points, max 4 penalty points) and (minimum 80eur fine and max 120).
 - The owner of a vehicle faces max 1000 eur fine is allow learner to drive their vehicle unacomppanied.